Gilblasse/Dispatch-System/README.md

 - **src/components** – React components
 - **src/styles** – Tailwind CSS setup

 All data is kept in local state and there is no backend.
+Use the dark mode button in the header to toggle themes.

 ## Development